sagefy/sagefy/docs/pages/data_structure.md

 Data Structure
 ==============

-This document covers the overall architecture of Descovrir's data storage.
-This data structure allows Descovrir to be both open-content as well as highly adaptive and flexible while maintaining practicality.
+This document covers the overall architecture of Sagefy's data storage.
+This data structure allows Sagefy to be both open-content as well as highly adaptive and flexible while maintaining practicality.

 ![data structure](https://dl.dropboxusercontent.com/u/178965380/data_structure.png)